Jack W. Hayford: Early life and education

-Pastorate
+Career

+Early academic and pastoral appointments

+Early in Hayford's Career, he served as the National Youth Director of International Church of the Foursquare Gospel.
+He then joined the faculty of his alma mater, L.I.F.E., and went on to become dean of students there.
+(In that time, he began work on his second bachelor's degree, at APU.)

-In 1969, while serving as dean of students at L.I.F.E. and finishing his degree at APU, Hayford was asked to pastor a small congregation, the First Foursquare Church of Van Nuys, California, a struggling congregation of only 18 members, with an average age of 65 years.
+In 1969, while serving as dean at L.I.F.E. and finishing his APU degree, Hayford was asked to pastor a small congregation, the First Foursquare Church of Van Nuys, California, a struggling congregation of only 18 members, with an average age of 65 years.
 While Hayford had initially agreed to pastor the church for only a period of six months, he later felt compelled to remain permanently.
 Only a few weeks from accepting an offer to pastor another Foursquare church, Hayford met with Foursquare denomination president Rolf McPherson, stating that he wanted to remain with the Van Nuys congregation.
 By the early 1980s, The Church on the Way had become a pioneer of the megachurch movement and numbered among the largest churches in America, particularly within the Foursquare denomination, at one point reporting membership exceeding 10,000.
-Actor Dean Jones (deceased), a close friend of Hayford's, was an elder in the church, as was Pat Boone, along with Jan and Paul Crouch, the founders of Trinity Broadcasting Network, which regularly broadcast services from the church.
+Actor Dean Jones (deceased), a close friend of Hayford's, was an elder in the church, as was Pat Boone, along with Jan and Paul Crouch (founders of Trinity Broadcasting Network, which regularly broadcast services from the church).